PRESIDENT: Dr Kristine Klugman OAM

 Bill’s career included journalism on Australian, UK and PNG daily and Sunday newspapers, as well as being editorial director of a monthly business and sports publishing house.
 In PR, he was media adviser to a senior federal politician and consulted to major corporates, federal departments and agencies and NGOs, as well as co-authoring an Australian tertiary PR textbook.
 In 2013 he received an OAM for services to civil liberties and human rights.
 From the co-founding of Civil Liberties Australia (in 2003, with Dr Kristine Klugman), he has managed the organisation’s affairs day-to-day, and edited the monthly CLArion newsletter.
 For a brief period in 2021, he served as President.

-Tony has a lengthy experience in government and international organisations having held positions in the Commonwealth Parliament, Australian Capital Territory Policing, the Australian Federal Police International Deployment Group and several appointments with the United Nations.
-He has served three tours in Afghanistan and two in Somalia with various organisations and held several key positions including Chief Technical Adviser on Police Professionalisation in Kabul and Deputy Commissioner of the UN integrated Police Team in Mogadishu.
+Tony has lengthy experience in government and international organisations across the Commonwealth Parliament, ACT Policing, and the AFP International Deployment Group as well as appointments with the UN.
+He served three tours in Afghanistan and two in Somalia and held several key positions including Chief Technical Adviser on Police Professionalisation in Kabul and Deputy Commissioner of the UN integrated Police Team in Mogadishu.
 Tony is a committed advocate for international police development and reform with a strong interest in civil liberties, balanced security solutions and good government.
-He speaks regularly on these subjects both domestically and internationally.
+He speaks regularly on these subjects both domestically and internationally, and manages CLA’s ‘Watch Over Policing & Security (WOSP) campaign.
 Tony has a PhD in anthropology and undergraduate qualifications in regional development.